 The diverse habitats in this area attract a variety of birds, including sandhill cranes, sage grouse, great blue herons, willets, avocets, long-billed curlews, grebes, short-eared horned owls, bald eagles, peregrine falcons, marsh wrens, mountain bluebirds, tree swallows, western meadowlarks, vesper sparrows and 18 species of duck, to name a few.
 Elk, deer and pronghorn return to the valley in the spring, just in time for the wildflower bloom and impressive mosquito hatch.
 Year-round residents include moose, wolf, red fox, badger, coyote, pika, raven and grizzly bear.

 Historically grazed by bison, prescribed grazing by cattle and prescribed burning help maintain a mix of shrubs and grass structure for nesting birds and forage quality for big game grazing.
 Red Rock Lakes is a highly productive, high elevation (6,600 feet) intermountain wetland habitat.
 In recognition of these lush, vegetated mountain meadows, the Refuge goal is to maintain dense vegetation which provides hiding cover for a balanced predator/prey coexistence.
 This results in viewing opportunities for fox, coyotes, wolves, badgers, and other predators, as well as prey species.
 The denser cover also maintains populations of rodents which provide prey for numerous hawks, eagles and owls.
 The riparian and riverine habitats on the Refuge are some of the most vegetated and diverse in the western states.
-Management focuses on maintaining willow densities for bird diversity and moose forage.

 Leave No Trace